OxygenCobalt/OxygenCobalt/README.md

 [**FXChess**](https://github.com/OxygenCobalt/FXChess): Chess game I created with Java/JavaFX as a learning project

+I've also created a number of [Other Projects](https://github.com/OxygenCobalt/Project-Archive) over the years.

 #### What I want to do

 - More systems/embedded programming